 Tick mouth parts that remain in the skin and are readily visible should be removed carefully.
 However, if the presence of mouth parts is questionable, attempts at surgical removal may cause more tissue trauma than would occur if the parts are left in the skin; leaving mouth parts in the skin does not affect disease transmission and, at most, prolongs irritation.
 Other methods of tick removal, such as burning it with a match (which can damage the patient’s tissues) or covering it with petroleum jelly (which is ineffective), are not recommended.

 After tick removal, an antiseptic should be applied.
 If local swelling and discoloration are present, an oral antihistamine may be helpful.
 Although rarely practical, the tick may be saved for laboratory analysis to check for etiologic agents of tick-borne disease in the geographic area where the patient acquired the tick.

 Pajaroello tick lesions should be cleaned, soaked in 1:20 Burow’s solution, and debrided when necessary.
 Corticosteroids are helpful in severe cases.
 Infections are common during the ulcer stage but rarely require more than local antiseptic measures.

-The tick is estimated to have been attached for ≥ 36 h based on degree of engorgement or certainty about time of exposure.
+The tick is estimated to have been attached for ≥ 36 hours based on degree of engorgement or certainty about time of exposure.

-Prophylaxis can be started within 72 h after the tick was removed.
+Prophylaxis can be started within 72 hours after the tick was removed.